cloneofsimo/adaptive-icl-labeler/README.md

 3. Use the app at `http://localhost:3000/`.
 You would have to have your data in backend/data.csv file, with `item_id,text,processed_value,is_processed` columns.
 You can use `backend/seed.py` as an example dataset creation.

+---

+TODOS:

+- [ ] Keep track of preference statistics per examplars, and use UCB based multi-armed bandit to select examplars

+- [ ] Add more flexibility for saving - loading current state, maybe like json file or something

+- [ ] Upload data CSV and have option to do everything in browser maybe?

+- [ ] Able to edit examplars after creation

+- [ ] Abstract out LMQL so that non-tech people can use it

+- [ ] Put nice documentations